Home

 First, you will be more limited in your choice of coffees.
 Not every coffee you can buy as whole beans is available in K-Cups.
 But about 30 different coffees come in this format now, so you still have a pretty wide selection to choose from.

-Also, each cup of coffee will cost you a little more.
+Also, each cup of coffee will cost you a lot more.

-The convenience of a Keurig coffee machine comes with a price.
+The convenience of a Keurig coffee machine, and other single serve brewers, comes with a price.

 There are other single-cup formats, like coffee pod machines and T-Disc machines.
 But the Keurig brewers seem to be the most popular right now.